 By the simple act of subscribing, you will receive, once or twice a week, the latest thing to cross Dr Essai's mind, distilled into far more order than the voltage generated by his disordered brain chemistry.
+You may subscribe for free; you may also opt to contribute $5 per month or $50 per year.
+No pressure, but it is worth noting that you will significantly enhance your position on the great karmic wheel, for those playing a long game.

 As for the title, we refer you to a letter written by Emily Dickinson: “[My father] buys me many books — but begs me not read them — because he fears they joggle the Mind.”